Softie (2021 film)

 Softie (Petite nature) is a 2021 French coming-of-age drama film written and directed by Samuel Theis.
 It follows a troubled ten-year-old boy living with his mother and two siblings in Forbach, northeastern France.
-It premiered in the International Critics' Week sidebar at the 2021 Cannes Film Festival, and won the top prize at the 2021 Thessaloniki International Film Festival.
+It premiered in the Critics' Week sidebar at the 2021 Cannes Film Festival, and won the top prize at the 2021 Thessaloniki International Film Festival.